Bank shareholder proposals to curb new fossil fuel lending get slim support

 Shareholders at each of the banks voted overwhelmingly to elect all directors and to approve executives' 2021 compensation packages.

-(Reporting by Elizabeth Dilts Marshall in New York, Sohini Podder, Noor Zainab Hussain, Niket Nishant in Bangaluru, Michelle Price in Washington D.C., and Ross Kerber in Boston; Editing by Nick Zieminski)
+(Reporting by Elizabeth Dilts Marshall in New York, Sohini Podder, Noor Zainab Hussain, Niket Nishant in Bangaluru, Michelle Price in Washington D.C., and Ross Kerber in Boston; Editing by Nick Zieminski and David Gregorio)

 ((elizabeth.dilts@thomsonreuters.com; W: (332) 219-1127 C: (219) 730-7611; Reuters Messaging: elizabeth.dilts.thomsonreuters.com@reuters.net))